 2. Use the Show Password on Focus extension

 Another way to display passwords in your browser is to use an extension.
-As you might expect Google Chrome and the Firefox has thousands of add-ons, and some of them display passwords behind dots.
-(Of course you can see the passwords from your browser settings as well, but the extensions below make things easier.)
+As you would expect Google Chrome and Mozilla Firefox to have thousands of add-ons, and some of them show the passwords behind the dots.
+(Of course, you can also view their passwords from your browser settings, but the extensions below make things easier.)

 A simple and effective extension for Chrome is Show Password on Focus, which will display the characters each time you type in a password box or click on it with your mouse.